gogo7401/gogo7401/README.md

 - 🔭 I currently work as the head of the "Communication and Information Systems" sector in Communication and Information Systems Directorate, Ministry of Interior, Bulgaria.
 </p>
 <p>
-- 🌱 I’m currently learning C#, .net & asp.net core
+- 🌱 I’m currently learning C#, .net & asp.net core, Javacript, HTML5 and CSS3
 </p>
 <p>
 - 👨‍💻 All of my projects are available at [https://github.com/gogo7401?tab=repositories]